BorderTech/restfriends/README.md

-# swashbuckler
+# restfriends
-Utilities for working with Swagger and REST
+Utilities for working with Swagger and REST and the BFF pattern